VebGlitch/NoteBook/README.md

 ---

-Projects: [`ProjectLab`](https://github.com/VebGlitch/ProjectLab) This repository serves as a directory that helps you easily navigate through my other repositories and view the various projects I have completed.
+[`ProjectLab`](https://github.com/VebGlitch/ProjectLab) This repository serves as a directory that helps you easily navigate through my other repositories and view the various projects I have completed.

 ---
 <!-- Connect with me  -->